In this article

 There's also a Duplicate button at the top of the event's "View" page.

-The Add event page opens and is pre-populated with all the previous event's information.
+When you select Duplicate the Add event page opens and is pre-populated with all the previous event's information.
 Review and update the event details as appropriate, paying special attention to updating the event Date and also whether the event being duplicated should Repeat - use the Add single date and Add multi-date options to build a new multi-date sequence of events.

 Event sign-up options